samSecurity04/Wazuh-soc-lab/README.md

 ❌ Not a copy-paste Docker deployment

+❌ Not a tutorial follow-along

 The goal was not simply to install Wazuh.

-The goal was to understand how a SIEM behaves when things break — and when it is attacked.
+The goal was to understand how a SIEM behaves when things break, and when it is attacked.

 ---